BookingBug/dev.bookingbug.com/docs/index.md

 ## Experts

 We only offer custom integrations and bespoke booking journeys to our enterprise customers.
-As an SME customer you may want help getting set up or commission development of a customised booking journey to suit your needs.s
+As an SME customer, you may want help getting set up or commission development of a customised booking journey to suit your needs.s

 [Find an Expert](/experts)

 <!--## Tools and Support

-We've also collected some useful tools that will help getting up and running with our Platform.
+We've also collected some useful tools that will help to get up and running with our Platform.

 [Find an Expert](/javascript-sdk)-->